Start date: September 2023

 Consultancy Projects, Dissertations, and Business Plans

-As part of the Business Research module, students have the opportunity to develop a consultancy project with a company of their choice.
+As part of the Business Research module, you have the opportunity to develop a consultancy project with a company of your choice.
 This work is done in small groups, with the supervision of the company and of UCL School of Management professionals.
-This consultancy project aims to train students to solve actual business problems and to help students to better understand business in the United Kingdom.
+This consultancy project aims to train you to solve actual business problems and to help you to better understand business in the United Kingdom.
 It also provides a good opportunity for broadening professional networks.

-For the same BR module, students write either a dissertation based on a piece of business research, or a business plan for a new business or an existing business which wants to expand operations.
-Students choose their topics in accordance with their career plans.
-All students receive expert support for choosing topics and designing projects which will help them in their long-term career plans, improving their chances of success in corporations, banks, consultancies and in their own businesses.
+For the same BR module, you will write either a dissertation based on a piece of business research or a business plan for a new business or an existing business that wants to expand operations.
+You can choose your topics in accordance with your career plans.
+You will also receive expert support for choosing topics and designing projects which will help you in your long-term career plans, improving their chances of success in corporations, banks, consultancies and in your own businesses.

-Students are offered training on consultancy services, business research, and business planning, in accordance with their preference.
+You are also offered training in consultancy services, business research, and business planning, in accordance with your preference.

 International Summer Schools

-Students will have the opportunity to apply to spend two weeks attending workshops and seminars in a university abroad.
+You will have the opportunity to apply to spend two weeks attending workshops and seminars in a university abroad.
 Partner schools include HEC Paris, KU Leuven in Belgium, Tsinghua University in Beijing, Zhejiang University in Hangzhou, Indian Institute of Technology in Bombay, University of Chile in Santiago, and Externado University in Bogotá.
-This option depends upon approval from the Programme Director, taking into consideration the experience and career objectives of the student, as well as the number of available places.
+This option depends upon approval from the Programme Director, taking into consideration your experience and career objectives, as well as the number of available places.

 Students selected by the Programme Director may undergo an additional, independent application and selection process by the partner school, which reserves the right to make the final decision on whether or not to accept a student’s application.